intensive acting courses

 Packed Lunch

-Over the four-week period with us, in addition to your regular classes, you will be invited to six Packed Lunches.
+Over your time with us, in addition to your regular classes, you will be invited to Packed Lunches.
 These are informal, yet highly focused, working lunches where industry professionals share their expertise and insights on key aspects of the acting profession.

 Each session will be based on a one-hour discussion led by experienced directors, casting agents, producers, or actors, covering topics such as navigating auditions, building a sustainable career, understanding industry trends, and enhancing your craft.